New Jersey Meadowlands

-New Jersey Meadowlands, also known as the Hackensack Meadowlands after the primary river flowing through it, is a general name for a large ecosystem of wetlands in northeastern New Jersey in the United States, a few miles to the west of New York City.
-During the 20th century, much of the Meadowlands area was urbanized, and it became known for being the site of large landfills and decades of environmental abuse.
+New Jersey Meadowlands, also known as the Hackensack Meadowlands after the main river flowing through it, is a general name for a large ecosystem of wetlands in northeastern New Jersey in the United States, a few miles west of New York City.
+Over the 20th century, much of the Meadowlands area was urbanized, and it became known for large landfills and decades of environmental abuse.
 A variety of projects began in the late 20th century to restore and conserve the remaining ecological resources in the Meadowlands.

 Geography

-The Meadowlands stretch mainly along the terminus of the Hackensack and Passaic Rivers as they flow into Newark Bay; tributaries of the Hackensack include Mill Creek, Berrys Creek, and Overpeck Creek.
+Meadowlands stretch mainly along the terminus of the Hackensack and Passaic Rivers as they flow into Newark Bay; tributaries of the Hackensack include Mill Creek, Berrys Creek, and Overpeck Creek.
 The present Meadowlands consist of roughly 8,400 acres (34 km^{2}) of open, undeveloped space in addition to developed areas that had been part of the natural wetlands which were heavily developed by H. Bert Mack and M. Bolero in the 1960s.
 The area includes portions of Kearny, Jersey City, Secaucus, North Arlington, Lyndhurst, Rutherford, East Rutherford, Carlstadt, Wood-Ridge, North Bergen, Moonachie, Teterboro, Ridgefield, Ridgefield Park, South Hackensack, Teaneck, and Little Ferry.